Cray-HPE/docs-csm/install/deploy_management_nodes.md

 If there are LVM check failures, then the problem must be resolved before continuing with the install.

-* If **any master node** has the problem, then you must wipe and redeploy **all** of the NCNs before continuing the installation:
+* If **any master node** has the problem, then wipe and redeploy **all** of the NCNs before continuing the installation:
     1. Wipe each worker node using the 'Basic Wipe' section of [Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md#basic-wipe).
     1. Wipe each master node (**except** `ncn-m001` because it is the PIT node) using the 'Basic Wipe' section of [Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md#basic-wipe).
     1. Wipe each storage node using the 'Full Wipe' section of [Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md#full-wipe).
     1. Return to the [Set each node to always UEFI Network Boot, and ensure they are powered off](#set-uefi-and-power-off) step of the [Deploy Management Nodes](#deploy_management_nodes) section above.

-* If **only worker nodes** have the problem, then you must wipe and redeploy the affected worker nodes before continuing the installation:
+* If **only worker nodes** have the problem, then wipe and redeploy the affected worker nodes before continuing the installation:
     1. Wipe each affected worker node using the 'Basic Wipe' section of [Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md#basic-wipe).
     1. Power off each affected worker node.
     1. Return to the [Boot the Master and Worker Nodes](#boot-master-and-worker-nodes) step of the [Deploy Management Nodes](#deploy_management_nodes) section above.